david-soyez/medusa-monitoring/README.md

 medusa-monitoring
 =================

-Medusa-monitoring is a distributed servers Monitoring on the node.
+Medusa-monitoring is a node.js distributed servers Monitoring.